godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

 itself comes bundled with a lot of import plugins to handle the common resources like PNG images, Collada and glTF models, Ogg Vorbis sounds, and many more.

-This tutorial will show you how to create a simple import plugin to load a custom text file as a material resource.
+This tutorial shows how to create an import plugin to load a custom text file as a material resource.
 This text file will contain three numeric values separated by comma, which represents the three channels of a color, and the resulting color will be used as the albedo (main color) of the imported material.
-In this example it will contain the pure blue color (zero red, zero green, and full blue):
+In this example it contains the pure blue color (zero red, zero green, and full blue):

 .. code-block:: none